University of New South Wales

 Sydney's public transport network consists of buses, trains, taxis, ferries and a few private bus companies serving outer suburbs.

 Public transport to the University is by bus.
 There are numerous bus routes which connect the University with the city and nearby suburbs.
 During the university session, there are special express buses between the University’s Kensington campus and the Central Railway Station and Circular Quay.
 For full details see:

-The Global Education and Student Exchange is part of UNSW International and is committed to making your experience at UNSW an enjoyable one.
+Study Abroad and Student Exchange is part of the Division of External Relations and is committed to making your experience at UNSW an enjoyable one.

 The University of New South Wales

 SYDNEY 2052 AUSTRALIA

 Sydney is a dynamic, energetic and multicultural city with plenty of activities on offer to suit almost everyone.
 It boasts fabulous harbour views and spectacular landmarks including the Harbour Bridge and Opera House, Circular Quay, Botanic Gardens, Darling Harbour, the Rocks, not to mention some of the best beaches in the world.